 The primary risk factor for a brachial plexus injury is a large baby weighing 10 pounds or more.
 Babies weighing more than 10 pounds are generally born to mothers with gestational diabetes or whose pregnancies have lasted longer than 40 weeks.
-This mismatch in fetal and maternal pelvic balance can result in shoulder dystocia.
+This mismatch in fetal and maternal pelvic balance can result in newborn shoulder dystocia.

 Shoulder dystocia is a condition in which the baby’s shoulder becomes lodged behind the mother’s pubic bone.
 Most obstetricians consider this condition to be an emergency.
 A stuck baby may go without oxygen and could suffer brain damage because of it.
 The dystocia itself can cause a stress injury to the brachial plexus if the physician proceeds with a vaginal birth.